Track missing parts, returns, and the items blocking a job from completion.

 Public beta page and workspace shell exist, but no persisted truck-inventory event loop is certified yet.

-Apex should market this as a serious beta wedge, not as a fully certified plumbing operating system.
+Apex should market this as a serious beta wedge, not as a fully certified plumbing workspace.
 The right claim is: public explanation, signed-in workspace shell, and a clear certification lane.

 What still needs proof is the service-data contract itself: real job intake, dispatch writes, estimate persistence, and recurring-service state.